Budget failed us, say transporters in southern states

-Road transporters termed the Union budget disappointing as it failed to take any steps towards rectifying the major issues troubling the sector and sought an amendment to fix the problems.
+Road transporters termed the Union budget disappointing as it lacked any measures for addresing the major issues troubling the sector.

-South zone Motor Transporters Welfare Association (Simta), which represents Karnataka, Tamil Nadu, Kerala and other southern states, said that while the association welcomes the Centre's push for an electric vehicle, the budget is a "big dampener" to the road transport sectors.
+South Zone Motor Transporters Welfare Association, which represents Karnataka, Tamil Nadu, Kerala and other southern states, said that while the association welcomes the Centre’s push for electric vehicles, the budget is a “big dampener” for road transport sector.

-"The present toll policy is regressive and is draining more than Rs 1.5 lakh crore every year as per the TCI-IIM Kolkata report of 2014-15.
-This could be corrected if the budget had included prudent policy initiative like collecting toll through indirect taxation," Simta General Secretary G R Shanmugappa said.
+“The present toll policy is regressive and is draining more than Rs 1.50 lakh crore every year as per the TCI-IIM Kolkata report of 2014-15.
+This could be corrected if the budget had included prudent policy initiative like collecting toll through indirect taxation,” association General Secretary G R Shanmugappa said.

-In a release, Simta said the 2% levy of TDS on withdrawal of cash of over Rs 1 crore will cripple the sector where the transactions are cash-based.
+In a release, the association said the 2% levy of TDS on withdrawal of cash of over Rs 1 crore will cripple the sector where the transactions are based on cash.

 Union Budget 2019 - Get live news updates, views & analysis only on DeccanHerald.com